xmars4/odoo-cicd-jenkins/README.md

     -   Username: your github username
     -   Private key / Enter directly: paste your private SSH key at step **2.1** here

     2.5.
-Add github.com to known_hosts file (if you used the Jenkins's Dockerfile in this repo, ignore this step)
+Add github.com to known_hosts file (if you use a Jenkins image built from [docker-compose/Dockerfile], ignore this step)

     ```bash
     ssh-keyscan github.com >> /var/jenkins_home.ssh/known_hosts